 Your client's staging date is the date when the new duties come into force for your clients who employ one or more staff.
 It’s the date from when automatic enrolment activities must become ‘business as usual’, just like real-time Pay As You Earn (PAYE).

-Whatever your level of involvement, you'll need to understand the different types of worker and what defines them, as well as the corresponding employer duties for each type of worker.
+Whatever your level of involvement in automatic enrolment is, you'll need to understand the different types of worker and what defines them, as well as the corresponding employer duties for each type of worker.

 Many of the functions necessary to comply with automatic enrolment duties are process-driven.

-Your client may ask you to assist in a number of ways in relation to the pension scheme they are proposing to use for automatic enrolment.
-The three main areas are listed below.
+Your clients may ask you to assist in a number of ways in relation to the pension scheme they are proposing to use for automatic enrolment.

 There is a range of information that employers are required to provide to their workers.

-All employers are required to register with us to tell us what they have done to comply with their automatic enrolment duties.
+All employers are required to complete a declaration of compliance with us to tell us what they have done to comply with their automatic enrolment duties.